denten-books/plain-text/4-screen.md

 engagement with technology, which as Winner writes, requires "both the study of specific technical systems and their history as well as a thorough grasp of the concepts and controversies of political theory" [@winner_artifacts_1980, 135].
-Winner gives the paradigmatic example of this dynamic in the case study of Robert Moses and his twentieth century highway building projects in New York city.
-Moses built low overpasses with an eye towards discouraging bus travel, which reflected his social and racial biases, Winner argues.
-Such infrastructural biases in effect carry the force of legislation.
-The limited access to public parks and beaches for poor people and people of color who could not at the time afford personal transportation at scale.
+Winner elucidates this dynamic through the case study of Robert Moses and his twentieth century highway building projects in New York city.
+Moses built low overpasses with an eye towards discouraging bus travel, which reflected his social and racial biases.
+These in effect carried the force of legislation, Moses argued, denying people of color and the poor access to public spaces.

-Similarly, in our case, claims on a reader's attention can happen through legislation, by social convention, or through specific material affordances, like the inability to take notes or to share books among family and friends, for example.
+Similarly, in our case, claims on a reader's attention can happen through legislation, by social convention, or through specific material affordances, like the inability to take notes or to share books among family and friends.
 Such technological constraints disproportionately affect those most reliant on informal knowledge networks, which exist outside of economies of wealth and prestige.
-Digitizing the public archive without a thorough understanding of the kind of platforms and technologies involved risks committing the public to an empty and impoverished vision of social knowledge production.
+Digitizing the public archive without a thorough understanding of the platforms and technologies involved, risks committing the public to an empty and impoverished vision of social knowledge production.
 Technologies that hinder "feasible procedures" for reliable "copying and preservation" create textual artifacts less digital than paper books.
-They push us towards knowledge economies in which to read means to purchase temporary reading rights and to take notes means to labor intellectually on commercialized and centralized platforms susceptible to exploitation, censorship, and surveillance.
+They push us towards privatized knowledge economies.
+To "read" becomes to "purchase temporary reading rights"; note-taking becomes susceptible to exploitation, censorship, and surveillance.

 Consider the seemingly innocuous decision to distribute scientific literature formatted in the ubiquitous Adobe Portable Document Format (.pdf).
 Adobe, the